jakekrishnamurti/rhythm-generator/README.md

 Press generate and a window will open with the sheet music of the exercise

-The exercise can also be saved or printed
+The sheet music can also be saved or printed

 ## **Running the Code:**